Spheroidal Molecular Communication via Diffusion: Signaling Between Homogeneous Cell Aggregates: Conclusion

 This paper represents an initial step toward an MC system that employs a transmitter and receiver model based on aggregations of cells.
 The results of this research will create a solid foundation for future advancements in the field of MC.
-In future work, one can improve model accuracy or examine signal diffusion in a nonhomogeneous porous media model of the spheroid, for example by including the necrotic core that can result from cell death in the center of a spheroid due to lack of oxygen or a spheroid of two (or more) different cell types, e.g., hepatocytes and stellate cells.
+In future work, one might improve model accuracy or examine signal diffusion in a nonhomogeneous porous media model of the spheroid, for example by including (i) the necrotic core that can result from cell death in the center of a spheroid due to a lack of oxygen; or (ii) a spheroid of two (or more) different cell types, e.g., HepaRG cells and stellate cells.
 Another challenge is to perform experimental validation, which would require measurements of internal spheroid concentration.
-Future studies can also consider extending the model to more than two spheroids to illustrate more realistic scenarios.
+Future studies can consider extending the model to more than two spheroids to illustrate more realistic scenarios.
+Considerations can also include modeling spheroidal transceivers within bounded microfluidic wells, accounting for fluid flow dynamics that could promote deeper molecule penetration into the spheroid.

 \appendices